-Some people argue that Mrs. Favor was in on the holdup.
+Back when the Internet Movie Database (IMDb) had discussion boards for each movie, the question was posed, “Was Mrs. Favor in on it?” to which many people answered in the affirmative.
 It certainly is an interpretation that makes sense of some of the peculiar things that happen in this movie.
 From what we can gather, Dr. Favor has been embezzling for years.
 For some reason, he suddenly decides to take the money and run.
 Perhaps he found out that the Federal Government was sending someone to San Carlos to do an audit, and he figured he would get out before the embezzlement was discovered.
 So, using the excuse the he and Mrs. Favor were going to Bisbee for a couple of days to settle some affairs, they go into town to take the stagecoach, intending to go to Mexico.

 And yet, when they get to town, the heist is all set up.
-Not only do the bandits know that Dr. Favor has been stealing from the Indians, but they also know that he has chosen just this moment to make off with the money, and that he and his wife intend to take the stage.
-Furthermore, because most of these bandits were from out of town, they had to know about Dr. Favor’s intention to abscond well in advance, so they could ride into the area and get things ready.
+Not only do the bandits know that Dr. Favor has been stealing from the Indians, they also know that he has chosen just this moment to make off with the money, and that he and his wife intend to take the stage.
+Furthermore, because most of these bandits were from out of town, they had to know about Dr. Favor’s intention to abscond well in advance, so they could ride into the area and get things ready, which includes Grimes also getting on the stagecoach.
 Presumably, they had inside information.
 And a likely source would be Mrs. Favor.
-She could have been having an affair with Grimes, and during some pillow talk, told him about the money and exactly when she and her husband would be taking the stage.
+She could have been having an affair with Grimes, and during some pillow talk, told him about the money and exactly when she and her husband would be leaving.